MicrosoftDocs/win32/desktop-src/Msi/installing-and-removing-assemblies.md

 ---
-Description: 'When installing an assembly to an isolated location for a specific application, the application must be specified in the File\_Application column of the MsiAssembly table.' ms.assetid: '8d7fc09c-1017-4a30-be00-b7b0e5f2a057'
+Description: When installing an assembly to an isolated location for a specific application, the application must be specified in the File\_Application column of the MsiAssembly table. ms.assetid: 8d7fc09c-1017-4a30-be00-b7b0e5f2a057
-title: Installing and Removing Assemblies
+title: Installing and Removing Assemblies ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installing and Removing Assemblies